aws/aws-cdk/packages/aws-cdk-docs/src/creating-constructs.rst

   where *NAME* indicates the functionality within the file.

-* Create *NAME.ts* for each set of related classes, such as an L2 and its props.
+* Create *NAME.ts* for each set of related classes, such as the construct itself and its props interface.

 In *NAME.ts*: